 Fujifilm GFX Crop Factor and GF Lens 35mm Full Frame Equivalent Focal Lengths

 The Fujifilm GFX mirrorless medium format system has gone from strength to strength in recent years.
-What was once a limited lens selection has now been filled out with focal lengths from 23mm up to 250mm, with no gaps along the way.
-What’s more, there are now specialist lenses in the Fuji GF lens lineup, such as the GF 120mm macro, the GF 30mm f/5.6 Tilt-Shift lens, and the stunning GF 80mm f/1.7.
+What was once a limited lens selection has now been filled out with focal lengths from 23mm up to 500mm, with few gaps along the way.
+What’s more, there are now specialist lenses in the Fuji GF lens lineup, such as the GF 120mm macro, the GF 30mm f/5.6 Tilt-Shift lens, the GF 500mm f/5.6, and the stunning GF 80mm f/1.7.

 It’s clear that DSLRs are well on their way to being extinct, and it honestly looks like some companies such as Nikon and Panasonic might have made too many missteps in their transition to a mirrorless world.
 I worry for their future.
 But Fujifilm has always walked its own path.
 By carving out their own unique corner of the market with the GFX system, I’m sure they have a bright future.